sneaxiy/PaddlePaddle.org/README.md

 2. **Pull PaddlePaddle.org into a new directory and install its dependencies.**
+    But before that, make sure you have Python dependencies installed on your OS.
+For example, on an Ubuntu, run:
     ```
+    sudo apt-get update && apt-get install -y python-dev build-essential
+    ```

+    Then,
+    ```
     git clone https://github.com/PaddlePaddle/PaddlePaddle.org.git
     cd PaddlePaddle.org/portal

+    # To install in a virtual environment.
+    # virtualenv venv; source venv/bin/activate

     pip install -r requirements.txt
     ```